hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 ### Royal blue jackets

 1. Right and left,

-	set and turn partners
+	set and turn partners,

-	Ladies’ chain.
+	ladies' chain,

-	Half promenade, half right and left.
+	half promenade, half right and left.

 2. First lady and opposite gentleman advance and retire,

 	chassez right and left,